MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 For each pixel to draw, the antialiasing process blends the foreground color with a background color.
 This background color can be specified or not by the application:

-- *specified*: The background color is fixed by the MicroEJ Application  (`GraphicsContext.setBackgroundColor() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/GraphicsContext.html#setBackgroundColor-int->`_).
+- *specified*: The background color is fixed by the application  (`GraphicsContext.setBackgroundColor() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/GraphicsContext.html#setBackgroundColor-int->`_).
 -  *not specified*: The background color is the original color of the destination pixel (a "read pixel" operation is performed for each pixel).

 .. _display_lut: